ssapp/tarkov-server-checker/README.md

 ## Overview

-Tarkov Server Checker is a lightweight utility that runs in the system tray and provides real-time information about the Escape from Tarkov game servers.
-It retrieves and displays the most recent server's IP address and location.
+Tarkov Server Checker is a small and lightweight tool that runs in the system tray, it retrieves and displays the most recent server's IP address and location from game's logs.

 ![Tarkov Server Checker Screenshot](./screenshot.png)

-## Features

-- **Real-time Updates**: The program continuously monitors and updates the server information, ensuring you always have the latest data.

-- **IP Address and Location**: It displays the IP address and physical location of the current Escape from Tarkov game server.

 ## Installation